-Nowadays you can invest in lots of different things, from shares in companies to gold.
-These different types of investments are usually put in categories, known as asset classes .
+Nowadays you can invest in lots of different things, from equities (stocks and shares) to commodities (like gold).
+You can also choose from options that invest responsibly on your behalf or specific ones which have an approach that suits your financial goals and values.
+The different types of investments are usually put in categories, known as asset classes.
 Generally it’s a good idea to have a mix of different types of investments from different places.

 Most people invest because it gives their money the chance to grow.
 That’s because investing your money gives you the potential for higher returns than if you were to save it in a standard savings account.
 Your money is generally secure in a bank or building society, whereas there are risks involved with investing.